Saab Automobile: Production

-Saab's total world production in 2008 was 89,143 Saab vehicles produced in five countries (Sweden, Austria, USA, Mexico and Germany).
+Saab's total world production in 2008 was 89,143 Saab vehicles produced in five countries (Sweden, Austria, United States, Mexico and Germany).
 Production declined sharply in 2009, as new owners struggled to deal with the company's mounting financial problems.
 Production was suspended until late 2013, when the new ownership launched a limited run of 2014 model year 9-3 sedans.

 Saab manufactured various models at the Valmet Automotive plant in Uusikaupunki, Finland, between 1969 and 2003, in a joint venture established in 1968 together with Valmet.
 After 2003 Saab did not manufacture any cars in Finland, as the production of the 9-3 convertible then moved to Graz, Austria.
 In 2010 production of the 9-3 convertible was moved again to Trollhättan.
 This marked the first time that Trollhättan manufactured the 9-3 convertible.

 Models

 A common feature of Saab car types was the use of the number 9 in the model numbers.
 The final models were the 9-3 and 9-5, both of which were manufactured in Trollhättan, Sweden.
 Until 2008, the 9-7X was manufactured by GM along with the Chevrolet Trailblazer and its platform-mates.
 The exception to this naming rule is the Saab-Lancia 600, which was a re-badged Lancia Delta.

 In December 2013, Nevs announced that the Saab 9-3 sedan was back in regular production, with convertible, station wagon, and electric models to follow in the next year.
 Production stopped in 2014.